azat-co/aws-intermediate/02-modules.md

   --key-name MyKeyPair --security-groups my-sg
 ```

-Note: Need to have security group first (if you don't have it).
+Note: You need to have security group first (if you don't have it).

 ---